shaharshifa/ArshifaMegaResponsiveMenu/README.md

 ----

 ##### [A Multipurpose Responsive Menu](http://arshifa.com/plugins_product/mega-responsive-menu/)
-Mobile first jQuery plugin that lets you create a beautiful multiple menus, with Responsive & Touch Friendly.
+Mobile first jQuery plugin that lets you create a beautiful and multipurpose menus on the web with Responsive & Touch Friendly.

-### Download Version
+##### Download Version
 [v1.0](#)

 Development